 What are my career prospects?

 Upon achievement of the required pass mark for the Foundation Year, you will progress to our five-year MBChB Medicine programme.
-Successful completion of an approved MBChB leads to a Primary Medical Qualification, entitling student doctors to provisionally register with the General Medical Council (GMC), subject to meeting any additional GMC criteria such as the Medical Licensing Assessment (MLA) which is currently in development and may be introduced from 2022.
+Successful completion of this five-year course will lead to a Primary Medical Qualification which will enable you to apply to the General Medical Council (GMC) for provisional registration and licence to practise, subject to meeting any additional GMC criteria such as fitness to practise.

 Those students who do not progress to medicine will be supported to progress to a diverse range of alternative programmes which enable professional registration or introduce you to applied health and social care.

 If you are a prospective UK student who will be joining this Medicine degree in academic year 2022/23, the tuition fee will be £9,250 a year (subject to final Government approval).

 EU/EEA and Swiss students who have settled or pre-settled status under the EU Settlement Scheme, as well as Irish nationals, may be eligible for the UK tuition fee rate.

 The University may administer a small inflationary rise in tuition fees, in line with Government policy, in subsequent academic years as you progress through the course.